Geosoft2/geosoft2-2024/stac-clients-for-r-and-python/handout.md

 )
 query %>% get_request()
 ```
+In addition to basic search options, you can also filter results by intersections with a geometry or bounding box (bbox), and sort them by specific attributes ( e.g. datetime, id, ground sample distance (gsd), ...).
 #### Asset download:
 To download assets of an item, rstac provides a convenient function:
 ```r